Guide to Balanced Pool Water Using Ranges

-Balanced pool water healthy pool water!
-Follow our easy guide to keep your pool water in perfect balance!
+Balanced pool water within range is healthy pool water!
+Follow our easy guide to keep your pool water in perfect balance range!

 What is balanced pool water?

-Balanced pool water is water where all the chemical components added to water are in the optimal balance to create beautiful and safe swimming water.
+Balanced pool water is water where all the chemical components added to water are in the optimal range to create beautiful and safe swimming water.

 Why is balanced pool water important?

-If one parameter is out of balance, it will affect the other parameters and create problems for the pool and personal safety.
+If one parameter is out of range, it will affect the other parameters and create problems for the pool and personal safety.

-How do I test for balanced pool water?
+How do I test for to make sure my pool water is within range?

 Have your pool water tested at a local pool store, by your pool professional, or use a pool test kit.
 You should test at least once a week and re-balance.
-For better results test every few days and re-balance.
+For better results test every few days to make sure your chemicals are in range.

 What is the minimum chlorine needed to swim safely?